 PUBLIC NOTICE.
-This Mitigated Negative Declaration (MND) will be circulated for 30-day public review beginning April 3, 2018 and extending to May 3, 2018.
-Copies of the MND will be available on the District's website at www.scusd.edu/facilities-services or at the District' Facilities Office located at 5735 47th Avenue Sacramento, CA or the District's Transportation Offices located at 3101 Redding Avenue, Sacramento, CA. If you wish to comment on the adequacy of this document under the California Environmental Quality Act (CEQA), please provide your written.comments regarding the environmental issue by 4 p.m.
-May 3, 2013.
+This Mitigated Negative Declaration (MND) will be circulated for 30-day public review beginning January 2, 2019 and extending to February 1, 2019.
+Copies of the MND will be available on the District's website on or after January 2, 2019 at www.scusd.edu/facilities-services.
+Hard copies will be available for review at the District's Facilities Office located at 5735 47th Avenue Sacramento, CA or the District's Maintenance Office located at 425 First Avenue.
+If you wish to comment on the adequacy of the document under the California Environmental Quality Act (CEQA), please provide your written comments regarding the environmental issue by 4 p.m.
+February 1, 2019.
 Comments may be addressed to: